Context and More Context – Parshat Mishpatim

 The Context of Suffering

 In this week's portion, Parshat Mishpatim, the Torah discusses the subject of kidnapping.1 Yet the verse here seems incomplete.
 It only discusses one form of kidnapping.
 So are all other forms okay?
 Rashi, the great medieval commentator and perhaps the most under-rated Jewish philosopher, tells us that to get the complete story, we need to read elsewhere as well.
-We've got to open up to the book of Devarim to find the supplement to this week's portion.2 Reading there will fill out the picture and then we will know how to proceed.
+We've got to open up Devarim to find the supplement to this week's portion.2 Reading there will fill out the picture and then we will know how to proceed.

 Many times we are expected to understand things in life – whether it is why things happen to us, what our spouses said this morning, how our children behave or how do I manage my finances better.
 It depends on the situation.
 We cannot divorce questions from the context in which they’ve been asked.
 On a very simple level, I asked a friend a question about an investment and he responded with a 'context' question – asking if I needed the money to be liquid in the short term.
 That made a difference in how I would come to my decision – the context in which we make decisions is important.